deloachtech/backstack-demo/README.md

 > IMPORTANT NOTE!
 This project is not yet ready for production use.

 This project contains comprehensive examples demonstrating how to effectively implement the [Backstack API](https://backstack.com) into your codebase.
 It's available under the MIT license for your use.
-This project can also be used as a starter app to kickstart your development.
+Use this codebase to kickstart your app development.

 Built with: